-The best way to kill crabgrass in your lawn is to apply a selective post-emergent crabgrass killer.
+The best way to kill crabgrass in your lawn is to apply a selective post-emergent crabgrass killer, such as Tenacity.
 It will remove the weed without killing lawn grass.
-Other safe crabgrasss control methods include using natural killers such as baking soda and vinegar, and growing a thick lawn to choke out the weed.
+Other safe crabgrass control methods include using natural killers such as baking soda or vinegar and growing a thick lawn to choke out the weed.

 Timing to Get Rid of Crabgrass for Good

 Crabgrass is a grass just like other grasses on your lawn.
 Applying combination herbicides won’t get rid of it.
 Of importance to note is that timing is important if you want to get rid of this weed permanently.